Asian stocks follow Wall Street lower on trade war fears

 Corporate earnings reports are getting into full swing this week, and investors have been mostly cautious in their assessments of them.
 Earnings are still expected to decline for S&P 500 companies in the second quarter.

 JAPANESE TRADE: Japan's June exports declined 6.8% from a year earlier.
 Imports fell 5.2%.
-For the first six months of this year, Japanese exports slipped 4.7% while imports edged down 1.1%.
+For the first six months of this year, Japanese exports slipped 4.7% while imports edged 1.1% lower.

-ENERGY: Benchmark U.S. crude gained 1 cent to $56.79 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude lost 8 cents to $56.70 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell 84 cents on Wednesday to close at $56.78.
-Brent crude, used to price international oils, advanced 17 cents to $63.83 in London.
+Brent crude, used to price international oils, advanced 6 cents to $63.72 in London.
 It lost 69 cents the previous session to $63.66.

 Comments